Desserts / Easy Baked Apples with Granola

 Baked apples are an autumn staple in Germany, and I grew up with my mom making them for us every September.
 Apple season comes a bit later here than in the Canadian prairies, so I’ll be going strong with this recipe right up until Christmas.

-These ones are stuffed with a simple granola and dark chocolate, which lets the apples bring in most of the sweetness.
+These ones are stuffed with a simple streusel or granola and optional dark chocolate, which lets the apples bring in most of the sweetness.
 Topped off with a drizzle of maple syrup, they make an excellent fall dessert and an even better breakfast.
-Treat yourself.

 Ingredients